Skip to main content

 • Allergic reaction to an anticoagulant

-What not to do after PRP treatment?
+What should you not do after PRP treatment?

 There are no particular restrictions.
 Maintain a healthy lifestyle.